Encoding

 UTF-8’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and UTF-8 bytes needed is not 0, set UTF-8 bytes needed to 0 and return error.
+1. If byte is end-of-queue and UTF-8 bytes needed is not 0, then set UTF-8 bytes needed to 0 and return error.

-2. If byte is end-of-queue, return finished.
+2. If byte is end-of-queue, then return finished.

 3. If UTF-8 bytes needed is 0, based on byte: